The Architecture of Agency Volume 2 Maps, Models, and Understanding

 No View Without a Map

-The dream of foundational, irrefutable knowledge — certainty secured before inquiry begins — does not describe anything cognition actually does.
+The dream of foundational, irrefutable knowledge — certainty secured before inquiry begins — does not describe what cognition does.
 From infancy onward, minds run on structured expectations.
 An infant forms rudimentary causal expectations about objects and motion; a child revises internal representations through interaction; an adult reads social behavior through predictive heuristics that no one ever taught explicitly.
 In every case the agent deals not with an unfiltered external reality but with a structured representation of it — a model that organizes sensory input, imposes explanatory structure, and supports prediction.
 Perception itself is already interpretation.

 Scientific modeling does not escape this architecture; it formalizes it.
 When cosmologists analyze the cosmic microwave background, they do not read off facts about the early universe the way one reads a thermometer.
 They compute what a parameterized model of early-universe physics predicts the data should look like, compare, and adjust.
 The parameters they report are creatures of the model.
 A statement such as “the expansion rate of the universe is \(H\)” is shorthand for a conditional: if the data, the modeling assumptions, and the parameterization of cosmology are accepted, then the estimate for \(H\) takes a specific value.
 There is no model-independent interpretation of the observations on offer — not because cosmologists are sloppy, but because “interpretation without a model” is not a coherent request.